amboar/fpos/README.md

     $ sudo make pip

 If installing the dependencies system-wide isn't desirable, then `fpos` can be installed in a virtualenv.
-The Makefile has several targets to help generate and install `fpos` with respect to the virtualenv.
-The default name for the virtualenv directory is 've', which can be changed through the `VE_NAME` make variable.
+The `Makefile` has several targets to help generate and install `fpos` with respect to the virtualenv.
+The default name for the virtualenv directory is `ve`, which can be changed through the `VE_NAME` make variable.
 The virtualenv is created in the current working directory:

     $ make ve